talkable/talkable-docs/source/ios_sdk/deep_linking.rst

 .. note::

-    Most deep linking services will add special params to your deep link to indicate whether the app was installed on this device for the first time, reinstalled or simply launched.
+    Most deep linking services provide additional parameters in the deep link handler to indicate whether the app was installed on this device for the first time, reinstalled or simply launched.
 You can use these params to register installs only when desired conditions are met.